Luthey-Schulten-Lab/btree_chromo_gpu/README.md

  - set_initial_state - *set the initial state of the mapper to the current replication state*
  - set_final_state - *set the final state of the mapper to the current replication state*
  - map_replication - *based on the difference in final and initial replication states, determine new monomer coordinates and add new monomers to the LAMMPS system*
+Simulator
  - prepare_simulator:log_file - *initialize MPI and a LAMMPS object that writes its output to log_file, all further commands with 'simulator' in their name will use this LAMMPS object*
- - simulator_run_file:run_file - *executes the 'include' command to run the LAMMPS commands stored in run_file*
+ - simulator_include_file:inc_file - *executes the 'include' command to run the LAMMPS commands stored in inc_file*
  - sync_simulator_and_system - *copies the current simulation state to the LAMMPS_sys object used to control the topology*
  - clear_simulator - *execute the 'clear' command to clear the LAMMPS object*
+ - simulator_set_prng_seed:seed - *seeds the simulator's prng, must be greater than 0*
+ - simulator_set_nProc:nProc - *sets the number of processors used by the simulator*
+ - simulator_set_DNA_model:DNA_model_dir - *sets the directory containing the DNA model used by the simulator*
+ - simulator_set_output_details:output_dir,output_label - *sets the output directory (output_dir) and label (output_label) used for files generated by the simulator*
+ - simulator_set_delta_t:dt - *sets the timestep used for Brownian dynamics within the simulator*
+ - simulator_read_data:LAMMPS_data_file - *read a LAMMPS file (data.-) into the simulator*
+ - simulator_minimize_(soft/hard)_(harmonic/FENE):Tfreq - *run a minimization with the dictated potential while printing thermodynamic information every Tfreq steps*
+ - simulator_run_(soft/hard)_(harmonic/FENE):Nsteps,Tfreq,Dfreq,append_option,skip_option - *run Brownian dynamics with the dictated potential for Nsteps, while printing thermodynamic information every Tfreq steps and dumping every Dfreq steps - append_option = noappend/append and skip_option = first/skip_first*

 ## Support
 brg4@illinois.edu